mayfan/maynara.com/src/pages/index.md

           Platform (B2B)

-          Leading Senior Product Designer responsible for the end-to-end process in multiple features in the core platform - built to quickly and accurately extract, classify and interpret virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
-This Natural Language Processing tool help users get structured insights in seconds by simply asking questions.
+          As a Senior Product Designer, I've been accountable for in-house product development, playing a critical role within the Product team, collaborating directly with Engineers, Product Managers, Customer Success Managers, Sales and wider business, taking ownership of the entire product experience.
+The platform quickly and accurately extracts, classifies and interprets virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
+This Natural Language Processing tool helps users get structured insights in seconds by simply asking questions.
 A no-code AI platform where business users can easily extract data, answer questions and retrieve information.

-          * Solved complex and intricate problems by validating assumptions and conducing user research with various stakeholders.
+          * Solved complex and intricate problems by validating assumptions and conducting user research with various stakeholders.

           * Executed on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in